-To cope with the matrices coming from the normal ordering of powers of boson strings we have to do a small excursion to analysis and formal groups.
+To cope with the matrices coming from the normal ordering of powers of boson strings we have to make a small detour to analysis and formal groups.

 4. One-parameter subgroups of UT(N, C)

 4.1.
 Exponential of elements of NT(N, C)